Ghini/ghini.github.io/about.md

 * **ghini.pocket** puts a snapshot of your database in your handheld device; it helps review your inventory.
 * **ghini.tour** assists garden visitors with a map and spoken virtual panels.

-In the good-old-bauble-days, we were only offering you the equivalent of ghini.desktop.
-The centrally placed ghini.web was born in August 2012, more or less at the same time when I found out that bauble existed, and its development has gone so slow mostly because nobody was missing it.
+### some history?

+In the good-old-bauble-days (**2004**-**2009**), Bauble was a purely desktop program, with a couple of attempts to go web-based.

+In **August 2012** the now centrally placed ghini.web was born and that's how Ghini activity started.
+Nevertheless, very soon after project inception, Ghini found out that Bauble existed, and chose to adopt it, rather than start from scratch.

+**2014** was mostly dedicated to ghini.web, using the very same database as the revived bauble.classic.

+In **2015** we shifted focus on bauble.desktop, now ghini.desktop.

+In **2016** we made ghini.web a garden aggregator, with its own mongo database, and chose to continue development under the unifying name Ghini.

+In **2017** we added mobile apps to the Ghini family.